 The Our People Matter Steering Committee was established in May 2017 to provide oversight and organisational governance of the Strategy and provide a confidence and commitment to employees and their families that decisions being made are open and transparent.

-Chaired by Deputy Commissioner (Strategy, Policy and Performance), Mr Stephan Gollschewski, the Steering Committee currently meets monthly and includes representation from a range of stakeholders including:
+Chaired by Deputy Commissioner (Strategy and Corporate Services), Mr Doug Smith the Steering Committee currently meets quarterly and includes representation from a range of stakeholders including: